 The multiple exponential sweep method was developed, allowing fast transfer function measurement of weakly non-linear time invariant systems for multiple sources.

 The measurement procedure was developed and a database of HRTFs was created.
-Until now, HRTF data for over 20 subjects had not been available to create virtual stimuli and present them via headphones.
+Until now, HRTFs of over 200 subjects have been published, see http://sofacoustics.org/data/database/ari/.
+The HRTFs can be used to create virtual stimuli and present them binaurally via headphones.

 To virtually position sounds in space, the HRTFs are used for filtering free-field sounds.
 This results in virtual acoustic stimuli (VAS).
 To create VAS and present them via headphones, applications called Virtual Sound Positioning (VSP) and Loca (Part of our ExpSuite Software Project) have been implemented.
 It allows virtual sound positioning in a free-field environment using both stationary and moving sound sources

 The Acoustic Measurement Tool at the Acoustics Research Institute (AMTatARI) has been developed for the automatic measurement of system properties of electro-acoustic systems like loudspeakers and microphones.
 As a special function, this tool allows an automatic measurement of Head Related Transfer Functions (HRTF).